Joe Rogan. How Stuff Works. How I Built This.

 This podcast interview format consists of video tools set up where you’re recording your podcast that runs while the conversation happens.
 People like to watch this content because they catch everything — the little glances at each other, the body language, the facial expressions, etc.

 The major pro to in-studio interview podcasts is how straightforward the technique is.
-All you have to do is set your camera and tools up once, perform your podcast interview in the way you always do and edit the video content later.
+All you have to do is set your camera and tools up once, capture video, perform your podcast interview in the way you always do and edit the video content later.

 3. Remote Recording